By Dr J Floor Anthoni (2001)

 over time, with the addition of more and more detail.
 Just hang in there

-and read this list carefully, because it contains some fallacies, myths
+and read this list carefully, because it contains many fallacies, myths

 fishery: benefits of interest to fisheries